Blazu6/NetworkAdmin/VLAN/RouterOnTheStick/documentation.md

    switchport trunk allowed vlan 10,30 exit
    ```
-   VLAN 20 doesn't need to be added because there are no hosts in this VLAN connected to this switch.
+   VLAN 20 doesn't need to be added because there are no hosts in this VLAN connected to SW1.
+By the way, on SW2, you need to create VLAN 30 before allowing this VLAN on a trunk port.

 #### **Step 2: Configure the Router**
 1. Enter global configuration mode: